streamnative/examples/terraform/basic/README.md

-## Terraform Basic Example
+## Terraform Serverless Example

 This example demonstrates how to use [StreamNative Terraform Provider](https://registry.terraform.io/providers/streamnative/streamnative/latest/docs) to provision a Serverless cluster and use the [Pulsar Terraform Provider](https://registry.terraform.io/providers/streamnative/pulsar/latest/docs) to provision Pulsar resources in the Serverless cluster.

 This tutorial basically provisions the following resources:

 1. Provisions a Serverless Instance `sl-instance`.
-2. Provisions a Serverless Cluster `sl-cluster`.
+2. Provisions a Serverless Cluster `sl-clu`.
 3. Provisions a Service Account `sample-app-sa`.
 4. Provisions an API Key for the Service Account `sample-app-apikey`.
 5. Provisions a Pulsar Tenant `sample-app-tenant`